 Capital Assets.
-The Village's investment in capital assets as of September 30, 2016, amounted to \$48,848,358 (net of accumulated depreciation).
+The Village's investment in capital assets as of September 30, 2018, amounted to \$52,484,451 (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, street and sidewalk improvements, furniture and equipment.
-The Village's net investment in capital assets increased by \$284,339 in the current fiscal year, as a result of the following events;
+The Village's net investment in capital assets increased by \$4,754,398 in the current fiscal year, mainly due to the purchase of land and the creation of a Main street.